-An Auto-Call connection is an ISDN connection that is established each time the IOLINK attempts to start the link.
-This starting of the links occurs at the times specified by the Time-of-Day Activation Schedule, or each time an IOLINK powers up or when the link goes through a restart.
+An Auto-Call connection is an ISDN connection that is established each time the router attempts to start the link.
+This starting of the links occurs each time an router powers up or when the link goes through a restart or at the times specified by the Time-of-Day Activation Schedule.
 An Auto-Call connection would be used for a static WAN configuration that needs to be maintained at all specified times between sites.